CraigMyles/UniCode-20-21/README.md

 # UniCode-20-21

 Welcome to my UniCode 2020 repository.
-I will upload my solution as well as what 100% I scored for each solution when the challenge closes.
+I will upload my solution as well as the percentage I scored for each solution when each challenge closes.

 Find out more about UniCode 2020 [here](https://www.showcode.io/unicode/).